-Jacinta J: This is why I bought a Thermomix too!
+Jacinta J: This is why I bought a Thermomix!
 I have a neck and shoulder injury and chopping and stirring are intensely painful if I have to do them for any length of time.
 Love my Thermomix and having some of my independence back.

-Emily J: I have bought one and I am waiting for it to arrive mainly as I am a carer for my 5yr old child who has multiple disabilities.
+Emily J: I am a carer for my 5yr old child who has multiple disabilities.
 She needs a specific diet and has sensory aversion to food, and also has trouble swallowing and can't drink orally.
-I hope to create her thickened dishes she can't usually normally eat, cut down on preparing time and safety when trying to prepare meals and long term savings for my family.
+I hope to create her thickened dishes she can't normally eat, cut down on preparing time and safety when trying to prepare meals and long term savings for my family.

-Amanda B: Yep!
+Amanda B: My life is so much easier!
 Paraplegic with chronic neck & shoulder pain.
-Makes cooking much easier I LOVE my TM!
+Makes cooking much easier I LOVE my Thermomix!

-Lynda S: I have MS. I have changed my diet dramatically and most nights cook a separate meal to the rest of family it has been so great having a Thermomix it has made this easier.
+Lynda S: I have MS. I have changed my diet dramatically and most nights cook a separate meal to the rest of family.
+It has been so great having a Thermomix as it has made this easier.
 I also get extremely tired at times so it helps with getting meals done quicker. .. the only problem is I want to spend my whole day cooking!

 Liz G: I don't have issues with cutting and food prep, but I have the attention (and interest) span of a gnat when cooking.
-The number of times I've burnt the rice, pasta, etc and boiled the water dry is amazing.
-The timer on my thermie is a lifesaver and saves all that waste.
-And as I bonus, I'm more interested in cooking and eating properly now.
-I think it's brilliant how the thermie can help others gain their independence.
+The number of times I've burnt the riceor pasta and boiled the water dry is amazing.
+The timer on my Thermomix is a lifesaver and saves all that waste.
+And as a bonus, I'm more interested in cooking and eating properly now.
+I think it's brilliant how the Thermomix can help others gain their independence.

 Michelle B: I have Cerebral Palsy & my Thermomix has made cooking and most preparation so much easier.
 My hubby loves it too.
 We've had ours almost three years and we are still discovering new things it can do constantly.
 I still wish I didn't have to cook though!

-Anne-marie M: I have a customer who is blind and she loves it.
-She went from packet pasta, jarred sauces and takeaway with a result of average health to CADA for breakfast, a penchant for throwing a salad together esp beetroot and dabbling in flourless chocolate cakes and gluten free breads and biscuits.
+Anne-Marie M: I have a customer who is blind and she loves it.
+She went from packet pasta, jarred sauces and takeaway to CADA for breakfast, a penchant for throwing a salad together esp beetroot and dabbling in flourless chocolate cakes and gluten free breads and biscuits.
 She also has diabetes so control over what is in her diet is key.
 On top of that, she now has dinner parties which she hadn't for ten years prior.
 The Thermomix is safe, reliable and consistent for her and removes risks of conventional cooking like open pots on hot stoves.
 I never tire of her telling me how it has changed her life and her health is now excellent.